 Great Place to Work® and Fortune Name [ORGANIZATION] One of the Best Workplaces in Chicago

-[City, State] – [ORGANIZATION] has been recognized as one of the Chicago area’s most admired employers by research and consulting firm Great Place to Work and Fortune.
+[City, State] – [ORGANIZATION] has been recognized as one of the Chicago area’s top employers by research and consulting firm Great Place to Work and Fortune.

 [ORGANIZATION] came in [no. #] on the list of the region’s [best workplaces / best small & medium workplaces].
-The rankings considered surveys from more than 81,000 co-workers who assessed their employers’ fairness, camaraderie, benefits and other factors crucial to a high-performance organization.
+The rankings considered surveys from over 81,000 co-workers who assessed their employers’ fairness, camaraderie, benefits and other factors crucial to a great workplace.

 [Quote from an executive at your organization, potentially touching on: